-Before construction can begin, Oncor and LCRA TSC must seek and receive approval from the PUCT.
+Before construction can begin, Oncor must seek and receive approval from the PUCT.
 A description of this process, along with typical time frames for each step of the process, is provided in the attached document titled Licensing Process for New Transmission Facilities.
-Based on an in-service date of summer 2030, it is anticipated filing an application for the Project will be filed at the PUCT in December 2025, which, if approved in a timely manner, would allow construction to begin in summer 2027.
+Based on an in-service date of Summer 2029, we anticipate filing an application for PUCT approval in December 2025, which, if approved, could allow construction to begin in Summer 2027.